ermanergoz/codeblocks-dracula-theme/README.md

-# codeblocksTheme
+# Intellij Dracule theme for CodeBlocks
-Custom theme for CodebLOCKS
+This is a custom dark theme for CodebLOCKS

+##Instructions